 On this page we have tried to answer some of the questions people might have about what to expect, but if we have missed anything please do contact us.

 What happens when I arrive?

-You will be welcomed at the door, and a steward will offer you a hymnbook and/or a Bible.
-In the morning service and many evening services the words for the songs are projected onto screens at the front of the church, but some people like to have a printed copy, so do take these if you wish.
-Large print versions are also available.
+You will be welcomed at the door by a steward and one of the deacons.
+Bibles and hymnbooks are available but the words for the songs are projected onto screens at the front of the church.
+Large print versions of the hymnbooks are also available.